Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 - 🕹️ A good tool to show keycodes for your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/)
 it shows what keycode (1st part) are you pressing on the keyboard.
-Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0
+Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0,
+so just take a look at the table when needed.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---